my-language-skills/simple-metadata-annotation/readme.txt

 == Description ==

-This plugin provides the ability to have one metafield with the annotation schema property.
+This plugin provides the ability to have a comment schema property on your site.
+The property can be deactivated in front-end, if so, the meta-box would be just a place for internal annotations.

 == Front-page related content =